keewenaw/dvwa-guide-2019/low/Challenge 01: Brute Force.md

 So is there a way we can give or trick Hydra into using a valid session, so that it can "see" the actual target?

 We know cookies are often used in web authentication, so let's start by examining the cookies our browser has.
-You can do this by opening the Firefox developer web console (CTRL+Shift+K) and entering the string <code>document.cookie</code>.
+You can do this by opening the Firefox developer web console (Control+Shift+K) and entering the string <code>document.cookie</code>.
 We see two fields, <b>security</b> and <b>PHPSESSID</b>. <b>security</b> is our current security setting, "low". <b>PHPSESSID</b> is our session ID, which is actually what we need!

 Let's re-run our command, passing our cookie in the way Hydra expects: